 The AAI is now an independent, not for profit body governed by a board of directors.
 Since 1996 the Institute has been financially self-sufficient.

 • improve the standards of advocacy skills throughout Australia

-• provide an Australia-wide forum in which ideas and experience in advocacy training can be shared and developed
+• provide a forum in which ideas and experience in advocacy training can be shared and developed

 • design and develop methods and materials for training lawyers in advocacy